bitpesa/LambStatus-apidocs/source/index.html.md

 }
 ```

-This endpoint update the component.
+This endpoint updates the component.

 ### HTTP Request